 Bitters like kale and dandelion leaves directly oppose sweet taste.
 They are drying, regulate blood sugar levels, reduce cholesterol, and thin the blood.
 Pungent taste, including black pepper and ginger, stimulates circulation and heat.

-INGREDIENTS THAT ARE SWEET
+INGREDIENTS WITH SWEET QUALITY

 About the AuthorJohn Immel, the founder of Joyful Belly, teaches people how to have a healthy diet and lifestyle with Ayurveda.
 His approach to Ayurveda exudes a certain ease, which many find enjoyable and insightful.
 His online course Balance Your Ayurvedic Diet in a Week provides tools for gracefully healing with Ayurveda to thousands.
 John also directs Joyful Belly's School of Ayurveda , which specializes in digestive tract pathology & Ayurvedic nutrition.
 John and his wife Natalie recently published Explore Your Hunger: A Guide to Hunger, Appetite & Food.